jstasiak/rmit_simulink_f28335/README.md

 1. Create new Simulink model
 1. Drop new _Simulink Coder/Target Preferences_ block on the model.
 In _Initializa Configuration Parameters_ select:
 	* IDE/Tool Chain: _Texas Instruments Code Composer Studio_
-	* Board: _SD F28355 eZdsp_Do you want to update the model's Configuration Parameters to correspond to your selections: _Yes_
+	* Board: _SD F28355 eZdsp_Do you want to update the model's Configuration Parameters to correspond to your selections_: _Yes_
 1. When in your model window, open _Tools/Code Generation/Options..._ dialog.
 In _Code Generation/IDE Link_ select appropriate _Build action_:
 	* _Build_ - if you just want to generate and compile code, or
 	* _Build_and_execute_ - if you want to generate code, compile it and then automatically run on the DSP